Sleep

 Homeless people are forced to sleep, wherever and whenever they have the possibility to do so.

-Pedestrians and sleeping beggar, Jaipur, Rajasthan, India.
+Pedestrians hurry past a homeless woman, sleeping on the sidewalk, Jaipur, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

 Homeless men, sleeping on sidewalks, Delhi, India.
 (Photos copyright © by Kaj Halberg)